ColetivoEIDI/carona-nao-mobile/README.md

  Copyright (C) 2007 Free Software Foundation, Inc. <http://fsf.org/>
  Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

-                            Preamble

   The GNU General Public License is a free, copyleft license for software and other kinds of works.

   The licenses for most software and other practical works are designed to take away your freedom to share and change the works.
 By contrast,